What does your team need? Here are examples of projects I have led, and the kinds of skills I can bring to your project, program, or team.

 Coordinated Interagency Strategic Plan: As chair of the Alaska Health and Disability Steering Committee, I facilitated a two-year process of developing a strategic plan for the State of Alaska.
 Stakeholder input was gathered, and it informed every aspect of the plan.
 The consensus process resulted in a strategic plan with cross agency and cross sector buy-in of over 45 agencies and partners.

 Facilitated Consensus with Strong Personalities: As a health educator for Kaiser Permanente Colorado, I led an effort to develop plain language patient instructions for complex procedures for the new Electronic Health Record (EHR).
 For each set of instructions, I had to get doctors, surgeons, and nurses to agree on the information to be included.
 Using consensus building, I guided strongly opinionated people to agree on each set of patient instructions.
 Patient feedback informed additional changes before content was finalized.
 In the 18-month project, 377 patient instructions were completed using this process.

 Turned Proposal into a Program: As the Training Coordinator for the Alaska LEND program at the UAA Center for Human Development, I translated the grant proposal into action.
 With direction from the Training Director and Director, I used the proposal to design all the details of the complex program.
-LEND is still going strong, and was funded in 2016 for another 5 years.
+LEND is still going strong since 2011.

 Developed Sustainable Processes: My faith community in Denver decided to do something to reduce homelessness.
 I led a committee through the year-long process of preparing to join the Interfaith Hospitality Network (IHN), where a network of churches take turns housing a small group of families that would otherwise be homeless.
 I organized supply drives, developed training sessions for the congregation, learned best practices from other churches, and designed all the processes for our site.
 The program is still going strong since 2004.